 Why study MSc Cyber Security and Emerging Threats at Middlesex University?

-- Industry-Relevant Curriculum: Designed in collaboration with cybersecurity professionals, ensuring that you acquire the skills employers seek
+- An industry-relevant curriculum, designed in collaboration with cybersecurity professionals, ensuring that you acquire the skills employers seek

-- Expert Faculty: Learn from experienced academics and industry practitioners actively engaged in cybersecurity research and consultancy
+- Experienced academics and industry practitioners actively engaged in cybersecurity research and consultancy

-- Flexible Learning Pathways: Options for placements, research projects, and professional certifications to enhance employability
+- Flexible learning pathways: Options for placements, direct industry engagement, research projects and professional certifications to enhance employability

 3 great reasons to pick this course